divyabharathynadar/Divya-Nadar/README.md

 An aspiring data scientist who wishes to solve problems in the world by means of data.

 - Currently a Data science intern at The Sparks Foundation.
-- Also, a student pursuing Master of Science in Bioinformatics.
-A reliable person, passionate for developing new skills and knowledge.
-Organized as well as a dedicated individual, who is keen to learn and adapt to different environments.
+- Also, a student pursuing Master of Science in Bioinformatics at the University of Mumbai.
+- A reliable person, passionate about developing new skills and knowledge in the field of Data Science.
+- Organized as well as a dedicated individual, who is keen to learn and adapt to different environments.
+- Interested in applying data science and relevant thinking skills to biological and health-related problems.
+- Proficient in programming skills, mathematics, statistics, and algorithms.
+- Eager to collaborate on all topics related to Data Science, Machine Learning, and Artificial Intelligence.
 - 📫 Reach me at : divyabharathynadar@gmail.com or on LinkedIn : https://www.linkedin.com/in/divyabharathy-nadar-108546214/